preethamk97/UTA_CSE_5306_PROJECT_02/README.md

 Python 3.10_

 ## Contents of the PROJECT:
+Implementing a vector clock for distributed system.Created two threads for each process, one for sending messages to other nodes and one for listening to its communication port.
+Communication among nodes is done using RPC.
+Once the process sends a message, it prints its vector clock before and after sending a message.
+Similarly, once a process receives a message, it prints its vector clock before and after receiving the message.
+The number of processes (machines) is fixed (equal to or larger than 3) and processes will not fail, join, or leave the distributed system.

 **How to Use:**</br>
 1. Open any Linux terminal and run the command "python3 master_node.py" to get the Master node running </br>